barebox/barebox/Documentation/boards/tegra.rst

   make ARCH=arm tegra_v7_defconfig
   make ARCH=arm CROSS_COMPILE=arm-v7-compiler-

-**NOTE** replace the arm-v7-compiler- with your ARM v7 cross compiler.
+**NOTE:** replace the arm-v7-compiler- with your ARM v7 cross compiler.

 Tegra images are specific to the bootsource.
 The build will generate images for all combinations of bootsources and supported boards.
 You can find the